JeevanDamalcheruvuHO/qe-guild/docs/getting-started/decision-trees.md

 Welcome to the QE Guild's decision tree hub.
 These interactive flowcharts help you choose the right testing tools and frameworks based on your project's specific context.

+> **Note:** Decision tree flowcharts use Mermaid diagrams.
+To view them in VS Code, install the "Markdown Preview Mermaid Support" extension.
+They render correctly on GitHub by default.

 ## Quick Navigation

 ### By Testing Type